Scubapro Go Travel Fins Review

 I do think that these barefoot diver fins are some of the comfiest pieces of gear you’ll buy at this price.

-Easy to get on and off again, there’s plenty to like in terms of the ergonomic fitting.
+Easy to get on and off again, there’s plenty to like in terms of the ergonomic fitting (Ergo3 foot pocket).
 Again, what really impresses me all the more is the foot pocket design and the venting within the fin.

 Manoeuvring in the dive feels very free and comfy, though some pro divers might think there’s probably more precise fins out there beyond the Scubapro Go.
 I can tell you for a fact they’re right – but has a fin ever felt this good on foot?
-Probably not.
+Yes – there are comfier fins out there, but there’s not many that match this level of comfort, and especially not when it comes to travel fins at this price.

 Durable to the Last

-The clue’s in the name – they are Scubapro’s Go travel fins.
-They are not only designed to fit in your luggage, but also to endure all kinds of travelling about.
+The clue’s in the name – they are Scubapro’s Go Travel fins.
+They are not only designed to fit in your luggage, but also to endure all kinds of travelling around.

-The Scubapro Go travel fins are built in monprene.
+The Scubapro Go travel fins are built in monprene (which promises heavy-duty use).
 This means that you’re guaranteed to get little wear and tear from this equipment.

 I probably wouldn’t recommend bending the Go travel fins to the point where they’ll break, but if you’ve ever had problems with scuba diving fins just not lasting the distance, you’ll find monprene makes a lot of difference.